muradwahid/wp-logo-slider-plugin/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Description of the Logo Slider
+Logo sliders are often used on websites and blogs to showcase a company's clients, partners, or sponsors.
 == Description ==

 Large Description

+This logo slider displays logos from a variety of companies.
+The logos are clickable, so that users can click on them to visit the corresponding website or social media page.
+Logo sliders are a great way to showcase your clients, partners, or sponsors, and to increase brand awareness for your company.

 **[Demos](https://bblockswp.com/demo/block-name)**

 = Features =
-- **Fully Customizable**: All the options you need to arrange the showcase to your liking are available here.
+- **Display multiple logos**: Logo sliders can display any number of logos.
+- **Customize the look and feel**: You can customize the look and feel of the logo slider to match your website or blog.

+- **Autoplay**: Logo sliders can be set to autoplay, which means that they will automatically rotate through the logos.

+- **Pause on hover**: Logo sliders can be set to pause when the user hovers over them.
+- **Clickable logos** : Logos in a logo slider can be made clickable, so that users can click on them to visit the corresponding website or social media page.

 = How to use =
-- First, install the Logo Slider plugin
+- First, install the Logo Slider Block
-- Add the Logo Slider from the block category called "Widgets" in Gutenberg editor.
+- Add the Logo Slider Block from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right-side settings sidebar.
 - Enjoy!